 Though difficult, it is especially important to create the most aseptic conditions possible for the procedure.
 Many common bacteria and microorganisms from our environment may cause urinary tract infections or inflammations of the bladder if they are passed through the catheter and into the urethra or bladder.
-The use of a sterile and disinfecting lubricant, such as Endosgel®, or a lubricant with an additional local anaesthetic, such as Instillagel®, simplifies not only self-catheterisation, but also considerably enhances the protection of your health.
+The use of a sterile lubricant, such as Endosgel®, with auxiliary disinfecting properties, or a lubricant with an additional local anaesthetic, such as Instillagel®, simplifies not only self-catheterisation, but also considerably enhances the protection of your health.

 1. Take hygienic precautions